 The second type of partnership I recommend looking into is an indirect sales partner for your B2B SaaS business.
 Some of these you could potentially find through the SEMRush research I mentioned earlier.
 It adds another layer of marketing that can cut overall costs and advertising overhead.
 Resellers and affiliates offer existing networks and customer bases that can help you reach new customers and increase your revenue.
 And it's important to consider the kind of relationship you want to build with your partners.
 Using partners can also increase your brand awareness and improve your reputation, but you need to be wary of conflicts and incentives.

 When hiring indirect sales partners, be sure to have a clear idea of how you want your partners to be compensated.
 Make sure that you share details of your compensation structure, including any referrals and bonuses.
 Provide sales scripts, sales meeting agendas, and objection-handling cheat sheets.
 Communicate regularly with your partners, and make sure to update them on any important information.
-Otherwise, they might not be aware of issues that arise within the company and won't know how to handle them.
+Otherwise, they might not be aware of issues that arise within the company, service, or product and won't know how to handle or communicate them.

 To find resellers, you must understand your product's benefits.
 Talk to internal and external stakeholders to determine the pain points of your prospects and how your product can solve these pain points.
 Then, use visuals to explain what your product does for them.
-Prospects consume visuals quicker than text, and images help them understand the benefits.
-They also tend to trust people with visuals, so you should use images in your marketing materials.
+If you are not able to clearly and effectively describe the pains you are solving and how your solution solves them (see "Using the Pain, Claim, Gain framework in B2B SaaS messaging" for more on this), you won't be able to acquire a network of excited resellers who can also communicate them.

 Selling B2B SaaS is not easy.
 Sales & marketing teams must spend considerable time educating buyers and engaging them in the product's benefits.
 They also must prepare customized product demos, respond to buyer concerns, and negotiate contracts and pricing with multiple decision-makers.
 Then, if they like what they see, they may sign up as a reseller.